linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 24.04.2024 (announcement Web4)
+- 🔍 Dive into the heart of innovation with us at Linkspreed! 🚀 We're constantly pushing the boundaries of our unique AI USP.
+What do you think sets our AI apart?
+Share your thoughts! 🤔 #AIInnovation #Linkspreed #CuriousMinds

+### 24.04.2024 (announcement Web4)
+- 🎉 Exciting news ahead! 🎉 Get ready for at least three new demos dropping soon!
+We're hard at work on them today at Linkspreed.
+Which demos are you most excited to see?
+Let us know! 🔥 #NewDemos #Linkspreed #ExcitingTimes

 ### 23.04.2024 (announcement)
 - 🌏 Let's bridge horizons! 🤝 Exciting times as we establish economic ties with China. 🇨🇳💼 Curious minds, what industries or opportunities do you see blooming in this partnership?
 Share your thoughts! 🌱💡 #ChinaConnections #GlobalBusiness 🌐